KeatingC88/mpc_node_websocket_chat_server/README.md

 docker compose -f mpc_node_websocket_chat_server.yaml up -d

-This will automatically set up Redis and the WebSocket chat server.
+This will automatically set up the WebSocket chat server with some Redis Database of your choosing.

 # Running Without Docker
 If you prefer to run the server manually, navigate to the project root directory and execute: